Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 </script>

 This creates a secure card input field and generates a payment method token that you send to your Laravel backend.
+If you're building a full-stack SPA with this approach, my Laravel + Vue 3 guide covers the Inertia/Composition API setup in detail.

 Processing One-Time Payments